To Obtain a Library Card:

 The library will also accept the following utility bills as proof of residency.
 The utility bill must be current and have the adult applicant’s name on the bill.

 - Electric Bill

 - Water Bill

-Applicants must also supply contact information for another individual living at a different address from the applicant.
-(This contact information may be used if the patron cannot be reached.)
+Applicants must also supply contact information.
+This contact information may be used if the patron cannot be reached.
 Individuals need to visit the library in person to complete registration for a new library card (or to renew an existing card).
 Please stop at the Checkout Desk no later than 30 minutes before closing with proof of residency.
 The signature of a parent or guardian is required on the application and library card of anyone under the age of 18.
 The parent or guardian must accompany the child when applying for a library card.
 You may pre-register for a library card by clicking on the button below.
 You will then have 14 days to visit the library and complete your registration.
 During this 14-day period, you will have access to selected online resources, but will not be able to check out materials or place holds until registration is complete.